 Given the dramatic improvement of Hutch++ and XTrace over Girard–Hutchinson, it is natural to hope: Is there an algorithm that does even better than Hutch++ and XTrace?
 For instance, is there an algorithm satisfying an even slightly better error bound of the form

 Let’s add some fine print.
 Consider an algorithm for the trace estimation problem.
-Whenever the algorithm wants, it can present a vector and receive back
+Whenever the algorithm wants, it can present a vector

 .
 The algorithm is allowed to be adaptive: It can use the matvecs